branner-non-code/notes/CONTENT/Check-ins/Check-in_week_ending_20130920.md

 ### Review of technical matter

   1. Hash tables working: using chaining with lists — abandoned plan to chain with nested hash tables, because in order to avoid collisions at every level I would either need to use a different modulus on each level (could add one to previous level's modulus) or a different hash function.
 Too much bother.
 Optional resizing added.
 Test suite written, all working, posted to public repo.
+  1. Did timings for hash table code, showing the great improvement in speed if resizing and amortization is used.

+### Mandarin dictionary

+  1. Began work to refactor output to screen.

 ### Undergraduate student's thesis